 Notes

-1 This is a compilation of the Pawnbrokers and Second-hand Dealers Regulations 1996 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 18 November 2016 of the Pawnbrokers and Second-hand Dealers Regulations 1996 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table